tinyaitmess/Java-Programs/Beginner-level- java programs/Java-File-Programs/Java ATM Console Program/ATMProject/README.md

 **ATM Console Program in Java**
+ - This is a Simple Java Project using File as a Storage for storing user details and Cash amount on ATM.
  - By S.Jeyavishnu, 21P704 .
  - Do not delete the cash or customer file in the directory.
  - Import this project in Eclipse.
 Run the Main.java file.